mikaelri/ot-harjoitusty-/README.md

 Link to the  [Change Log](https://github.com/mikaelri/ot-harjoitustyo/blob/main/quiz-app/documentation/change_log.md)

 ## Installation instructions
-Install the dependencies and requirements with command
+Install the dependencies inside the *quiz-app* folder and requirements with command
 ```
 poetry install
 ```
 ## User guide and testing the application after installation

-Create the database with command
+Create the database with command inside *the quiz-app folder*
 ```
 poetry run invoke build
 ```

-Start the application with command
+Start the application with command inside *the quiz-app folder*
 ```
 poetry run invoke start
 ```

-Run the tests and get coverage report with command
+Run the tests and get coverage report with command inside *the quiz-app folder*
 ```
 poetry run invoke coverage-report
 ```